 Consistent Brand Communications

 While your compliance team is there to ensure that the marketing content going out into media channels is compliant to the rules and regulations of the industry, it’s up to the marketing team to ensure that it is on brand.
-In order to build a strong brand everything leaving the organization needs to be consistent and follow a set of brand guidelines.
+In order to build a strong brand everything leaving the organisation needs to be consistent and follow a set of brand guidelines.
 This is difficult in businesses where there are multiple offices, as when employees don’t have access to the correct content they may start to sprout home grown materials.
-This doesn’t just happen in organizations with multiple offices either, it also happens in small teams when people, especially heads of departments are overloaded and don’t have time to check every piece of material before it leaves.
+This doesn’t just happen in organisations with multiple offices either, it also happens in small teams when people, especially heads of departments are overloaded and don’t have time to check every piece of material before it leaves.
 It is these home grown materials that can make marketing inconsistent and confuse customers.
 Digital asset management platforms are commonly deployed by businesses to enable easy sharing of and collaboration around marketing content to strengthen brand consistency.

 24/7 Marketing Production Process Management